Japanese Pancake with Sweet Red Bean (Dorayaki)

 aaa

-- Turn over when bubbles appear on the surface.
+5. Turn over when bubbles appear on the surface.
 Repeat this process with remaining batter to make 8 pancakes.
-Keep pancakes covered while cooking off the batter.
+Cover the pancakes with plastic wraps to prevent from drying.

-- Spread margarine on one side of pancake, and sandwich a scoop of azuki bean paste.
+6. Spread margarine on one side of pancakes, and sandwich a scoop of azuki bean paste.

 aaa